Polyglot Concordance / Methodology

 What this app is good for

-The underlying engine is a multi-witness parallel-text viewer with a critical apparatus.
+The underlying engine is a multi-witness parallel-text viewer with AI-generated alignment and apparatus annotations.
 Anywhere a text exists in more than one version, this tool can show it side-by-side with per-word alignment and annotated divergences.

 Biblical scholarship